dhavaljivani/Mandi/README.md

 ### Features

-- This mobile app allows apple sellers to register.
-- This mobile app allows apple sellers to login.
+- This mobile app allows apple sellers to login/registration.
-- Sellers can sell their products without login/registering.
+- Sellers can sell their products without login/registration.
 - After successful register, a unique loyalty card is generated and its auto-fills in the sell product screen.
 - Autofill the loyalty card info, based on the registered seller name in the sell product screen.
 - Autofill the registered seller name if the loyalty card number is entered in the sell product screen.
 - The registered user will get more prices for their product based on loyalty index.
-- It allows sellers to sell their products through a mobile app.
+- This mobile app also supports the night mode feature.

 ### Supported Android OS Version